 Equally as important is that Tres Chimbadas is very far from being a commercial place to view the Otters.
 No motorized boats are allowed on the lake meaning your chances of seeing them are very high.

-Canopy Tower – there are not many things I love more than being given the chance to climb into the canopy line in the Amazon.
-Posadas Amazonas features a fantastic 30 meter, free standing viewing tower smack dab in the forest.
+There are not many things I love more than being given the chance to climb into the canopy line in the Amazon.
+Posadas Amazonas features a fantastic 30 meter, free-standing viewing tower smack dab in the forest.

 Oh, and it sways as people move up and down the stairs.